harshpatel63/Note-App/README.md

 # Note-App
 An ultimate note app to note down text, images and web links.
-The cool part is that it is in DARK MODE 😎
+The cool part => only available in DARK MODE 😎

 ## Technologies Used